 3. USER PROFILES

-'Having your own profile is a simple way to see your favourite apps and shows on your personalised home screen.
+'Having your own profile is a simple way to see your favorite apps and shows on your personalized home screen.
 With child profiles you can also access Amazon Kids+ content, with a subscription,' says Emma.

 4. SMART HOME FUNCTIONALITY